 4. Keep your original documents

-The housing benefit department will want to see the original copies of important documents, such as your passport and driving licence.
+The housing benefit department will want to see the original of important documents such as your passport and driving licence, and not copies.

 Ask the housing benefit department to make copies for their records and leave you with the originals.

 What to do if your claim is delayed

 Find out why your housing benefit claim has been delayed and see if there's anything you need to do to speed it along.

 You can complain to the council about an unreasonable delay.
 Write to the housing benefit department.

 If you are a private or housing association tenant, you should receive an interim payment – a payment on account – if your claim takes longer than 2 weeks to process.

 Contact your council if you do not receive payment on account after 2 weeks.

 3. Continue paying rent